-One continuing education unit (CEU) is 10 contact hours of successful participation/completion in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.
-CEUs are not substituted for college credit hours, but rather are a means of reporting continuing education activities.
+One continuing education unit (CEU) is equal to 10 contact hours of successful completion in a continuing education course or program.
+CEUs are not equivalent to college credit hours; rather, CEUs are used for reporting continuing education activities.
 CEUs are recognized internationally as a measure of substantial professional education and training.
-Transcripts listing CEU credits and satisfactorily completion, can be requested through the WCJC Registrar's office.

-Tuition and fees are indicated on each course listing.
-Prices are subject to change without notice.
-Students requesting refunds at least three full business days prior to the first class meeting shall receive a 100% refund of all tuition and fees unless an earlier refund date is published for an individual course, seminar, workshop, conference, or other non-credit offering.
-Refunds will be processed and sent back to the student or applied toward the tuition of another non-credit class.
+Tuition and fees are indicated on each course listing and prices are subject to change without notice.
+Students seeking refunds must submit a written request to the Continuing Education Department at least three full business days prior to the first class day unless an earlier refund date is published.
+The Continuing Education Department will process the request and the Business Office will issue the refund.